State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Experiments

-We further quantitatively evaluated the averaged time costs and trajectory lengths of the three methods under different disturbance strengths with fixed $\sigma_{x}^2=\sigma_{y}^2=3km/h$, as illustrated in Fig.~\ref{fig:performance_gyre}.
-The overall performance for the proposed approximate policy iteration has a comparable performance to the classic policy iteration.
-However, our method has the advantage of outputting a continuous value function.
-The goal-oriented planer yields a slightly better result when no disturbance is presented ($A=0$).
-However, as long as noticeable disturbance is presented, its performance degrades dramatically.
-In addition, it halted before arriving at the goal because it reached the given time budget ($30h$ with $A \geq 1.0$).
+We further quantitatively evaluate the averaged time costs and trajectory lengths of the three methods \Wording{subject to} different disturbance strengths with fixed $\sigma_{x}=\sigma_{y}=1km/h$, as illustrated in Fig.~\ref{fig:performance_gyre}.
+The overall performance for the proposed approximate policy iteration is consistently better than the other two methods in terms of the time costs.
+The goal-oriented \Wording{planner} yields a slightly better result when no disturbance is \Wording{present} ($A=0$).
+However, \Wording{whenever} noticeable disturbance is \Wording{present}, its performance degrades dramatically.
+In addition, it halts before arriving at the goal because it \Wording{exceeds} the given time budget ($9h$ with $A \geq 0.8$).